 If you come over to my house for a sporting event, it’s almost a certainty that there will be wings.
 They're my all-time favorite game day snack.

 But sometimes people are put off by the bones.
 While I personally love the whole wings, I get it.
 So, this is how you make the best boneless Buffalo wings – just like you get at a restaurant.

 These might look like a lot of work, but it’s not that bad thanks to one big trick: Start with cooked chicken!
 You can either use leftover chicken you have in the fridge or buy a rotisserie chicken from your local deli and shred it up.

-I wrote the recipe for 8-10 ounces of chicken, which is roughly two cups of packed, shredded chicken.
-But if you’re hosting a party, I highly recommend doubling it – which also happens to be about the amount of shredded chicken you’ll get off of a three pound bird.
+I wrote the recipe for 8-10 oz of chicken, which is roughly 2 cups of packed, shredded chicken.
+But if you’re hosting a party, I highly recommend doubling it – which also happens to be about the amount of shredded chicken you’ll get off of a 3-lb bird.

 While I listed flour amounts in the recipe, it’s really important that you test your filling to make sure it holds together.
 It should be moist, but it should also hold its shape if you press it into a ball.
 Feel free to add more flour if needed to get it to that point.